 Sipping cold water through a straw can help replace the act of sucking on a cigarette.
-It also releases dopamine, a feel-good brain chemical that can help ease bad moods, research shows.
+It also releases dopamine, a brain chemical that can help ease bad moods.

 Eating small meals can also help you get past the urge to smoke.
 Choose lean, healthy foods to avoid weight gain.